A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT implementation and applications

 \subsection{Algorithm verification}

-Here we present a selection of preliminary results focused on testing the consistency of the discrete RCDT algorithm and the intrinsic error introduced.
-These test cases consist of simple images such as a circle, \cref{fig:circle}, a ring obtained from applying an edge filter to a circle, \cref{fig:edge}, and a Gaussian function, \cref{fig:gaussian}.
-The domain in these images was chosen to be 0 values, with the features as 1 values, or in the case of the the continuous functions, values between 0 and 1 (from here these images will be referred to as the `regular' images).
+Here, we present a selection of results focused on testing the consistency of the discrete RCDT algorithm and the \textit{intrinsic} error introduced.
+These test cases consist of simple images such as a smoothed circle with a radius of 50 pixels, \cref{fig:circle_smoothed}, its sharp counterpart, \cref{fig:circle}, a ring obtained from applying an edge filter to a circle, \cref{fig:edge}, the smoothed counterpart case, \cref{fig:edge_smoothed}, and a Gaussian function, \cref{fig:gaussian}.
+The image values range between 0 and 1.
 Tests were also performed when these test images were `inverted'.
-That is to say the `inverted' image pixels had values of $1 - x$ where $x$ is the original pixel value.
-In practice this leads to the image features taking on a value of 0, whereas the background domain values are of value 1 (in the following referred to as the `inverted' images; for example, see \cref{fig:circle}).
-For each test case the RCDT was performed on the image, followed by the inverse RCDT (iRCDT) to return back to the physical domain.
-The outputted image is then compared to the original input image; the difference between them is calculated cell-wise by \cref{eqn:error}; therefore, letting us observe any intrinsic error, or in other words artefacts, of RCDT.
+That is to say, the `inverted' image pixels had values of $1 - x$ where $x$ is the original pixel value.
+In practice, this leads to the image features taking on a value of 0, whereas the background domain value is 1 (in the following referred to as the `inverted' images; for example, see \cref{fig:circle}).
+The RCDT was performed on the image for each test case, followed by the inverse RCDT (iRCDT) to return to the physical domain.
+The resulting image is then compared to the original input image; the difference between them is calculated cell-wise, allowing us to observe any \textit{intrinsic} error or, in other words, artefacts of the RCDT.

-All test cases within this section of observing RCDT's intrinsic error, i.e. image consistency, are performed on a uniform two-dimensional grid of 250 by 250 pixels (px); ergo, 62500px total.
-The various images used to test the intrinsic error are constructed as 250 by 250 data arrays, each element representing a pixel and its 'intensity' -- e.g. flow velocity, or, an object -- within the array.
+All test cases within this section of observing RCDT's \textit{intrinsic} error, i.e. image consistency, are performed on a uniform two-dimensional grid of $250$ by $250$ pixels (px); ergo $62500$~px in total.
+The various images used to test the \textit{intrinsic} error are constructed as $250$ by $250$ data arrays, each element representing a pixel and its 'intensity' -- e.g. flow velocity or an object -- within the array.
+For RCDT, the Radon transform projection angles and reference distribution of CDT are set to $180$ evenly spaced for all cases.
+Each test case shows some inconsistency in the RCDT, iRCDT procedure, as expected by a non-linear transform.
+In the outputted images, we observe an introduction of artefacts.